nicklockwood/ShapeScript/docs/src/materials.md

 color #F00 // equivalent to #FF0000
 ```

-And you can also use a fourth digit to specify alpha:
+And you can add a fourth digit to specify alpha:

 ```swift
 color #F006 // equivalent to #FF000066